monacca1/nuggit/README.md

         - This is to be used to correct when the submodule linkages get updated outside of nuggit or to address other potentially inconsistencies.

+nuggit_log.pl
+        - usage:
+                - Show the entire nuggit log (located at the root of the repository in .nuggit/nuggit_log.txt) nuggit_log.pl or nuggit_log.pl --show-all
+                - show N lines of the nuggit log nuggit_log.pl --show <n>
+                - clear the nuggit log in your repository (sandbox) nuggit_log.pl -c